crc-org/vfkit/doc/usage.md

 #### Arguments

-- `variable-store: path to a file which EFI can use to store its variables
+- `variable-store`: path to a file which EFI can use to store its variables
 - `create`: indicate whether the `variable-store` file should be created or not if missing.

 ### Deprecated options